iqlusioninc/crates/anomaly/README.md

 - No additional traits beyond `std::error::Error`
 - Stringly typed [`anomaly::Message`] for where enum variants are too cumbersome or error messages are coming from e.g. API responses.
+- Structured logging of your errors using `serde`

 ## History